Bruno-SSC/snap_intro/commit_log.md

     Refactored some code, fixed some styling and added animations. com14
-    Rewrited the home styling with grid + possibly a few small changes here and there.
+    Rewrited the home styling with grid + possibly a few small changes here and there. com15
+    Improving animations at the sidemenu but got stuck with an annoying bug where once the grow animation of the dropdown container end (or seems like ends) it snaps (grows a little bigger quick).